mwaltersbmc/helix-tools/hitt/README.md

 **Installation**

-Log in as the git user, create a new directory, cd to it and download the script and, if required, the dbjars.tgz file.
+Log in as the git user, create a new directory, cd to it and download the script along with, if required, the dbjars.tgz file.

 ```
 $ mkdir hitt